 |---|---|---|

-PMI Benefits Realization Management Practice Guide | Official Project Management Institute standard defining benefit identification, execution, sustainment, and closure phases with emphasis on continuous measurement | |
+PMI Benefits Realization Management Practice Guide | Official Project Management Institute standard defining benefit identification, execution, and sustainment phases with emphasis on continuous measurement and strategic alignment | |

-Benefits Management Approach document | PRINCE2 framework component requiring explicit benefit identification, measurement criteria, and tolerance levels aligned to business case | |
+Benefits Management Approach document | PRINCE2 component requiring explicit benefit identification, measurement criteria, and tolerance levels aligned to the business case across each project stage | |

-Managing Successful Programmes | UK government standard for program management emphasizing benefits dependency networks, benefit profiles, and incremental realization | |
+Managing Successful Programmes | UK government standard for programme management emphasizing benefits dependency networks, benefit profiles, and incremental realization over a programme's full lifecycle | |